 Free and Fast delivery for CBD products.
 This is a recreational Hemp CBD dispensary and not a medical marijuanna dispensary.
 We use UPS 1-day to deliver all our orders, so expect your order to arrive within 24 to 48 hours.
 Delays may occur over weekends.

-This educational guide outlines Rhode Island’s current hemp and hemp‑derived cannabinoid laws for compliance purposes.
-It is for informational use only and not legal advice.
+This educational guide outlines Rhode Island’s hemp and hemp‑derived cannabinoid laws as of June 1, 2026.
+It is for informational purposes only and does not constitute legal advice.

 Rhode Island, USA hemp laws: quick overview